globallightingdata/website/docs/geometry/types/parametric-parabolic.md

 ![Parabolic Luminaire](/img/docs/geometry/parametric/parabolic.webp)

 Parabolic shaped luminaire.

-The base diamteter has a default value of 50% of the main diamterer.
-The base height default value is 50% of the main height.
+- The base diameter has a default value of 50% of the main diameter.
+- The base height default value is 50% of the main height.

-The default diamter of the base is 50% of the main diameter.
+- The default diameter of the base is 50% of the main diameter.
-The default height of the base is 50% of the main height parameter.
+- The default height of the base is 50% of the main height parameter.

 | Parameter        | Type |          Explanation           |
 | ---------------- | :--: | :----------------------------: |